Michelle Rodriguez Catches Heat For Defending Liam Neeson

 — VANITY FAIR (@VanityFair) February 7, 2019

 Some exclaimed that they would be unhappily adding Rodriguez to the list of celebrities they would no longer show support for.
+On the other hand, several users took issue with her association between sex and racism.

 “Someone please tell Michelle Rodriguez that slave owners routinely raped Black women.
 That didn’t absolve them from being racists.
 Her defense of Liam Neeson is insulting,” one individual exclaimed on Twitter.